-An impending emergency or event may come to the attention of the CCRD and Heiltsuk Nation from a variety of sources, including the general public, EMBC, line Ministries or emergency responders like RCMP or Coast Guard.
+An impending emergency or event may come to the attention of the CCRD from a variety of sources, including the general public, EMBC, line Ministries or emergency responders like RCMP or Coast Guard.
 Once aware of a potential emergency, the following steps are to be taken:

-Determine whether it is a community emergency?
-Local Emergency Coordinator, or designate, to determine whether emergency can be handled by first responders or line Ministries or whether a coordinated multi-agency response is required.
+- 1. Determine whether it is a community emergency?

+Ocean Falls Deputy Emergency Coordinator, or designate, to determine whether emergency can be handled by first responders or line Ministries or whether a coordinated multi-agency response is required.
 For example, a vehicle accident will usually be handled by RCMP and ambulance services and do not constitute a community emergency.
-If a broader coordinated response is required or parts or all of the community is threatened, then activate emergency plan.

-If the information regarding incident is unclear, dispatch a qualified person to confirm whether incident/situation requires response.

-2. Activate Emergency Management Plan.
+If a broader coordinated response is required or parts or all of the community is threatened, then activate emergency plan. - If the information regarding incident is unclear, dispatch a qualified person to confirm whether incident/situation requires response. - 2.
+Activate Emergency Management Plan.
 Once it is determined that the situation is, or has potential to become a community emergency, activate the Emergency Response Plan.
-Determine need to activate Emergency Operations Centre (EOC) and inform CCRD Board, CAO, EEC members and/or Emergency Coordinator as well as Heiltsuk Nation Chief Councillor and Emergency Coordinator who are authorized to activate an EOC.
+Determine need to activate Emergency Operations Centre (EOC) and inform CCRD Board, CAO, EEC members and/or Emergency Coordinator who are authorized to activate an EOC.